 Is everything perfectly labeled?
 No, but it is organized and it works for me.
 The pink and purple baskets you see on the middle shelf hold dice cups, money cups, and dry erase markers.
 My monthly math stations are held in the Sterilite containers on the bottom shelf.
 The colored drawer cart to the right holds all of my stations that I have by concept.

 You also, want your rotation board on display where students can easily see where they are going.
 If you don’t have wall space for a large display, you can also use a digital rotation board.
 I like to display this one with the names of each activity for each group.
 It is EDITABLE so you could easily change the text to show students names or station directions.
+This rotation board includes three different group types: -animals -colors -numbers You can easily customize it to meet the needs of your classroom.

 - quickly bring their sleeve up to you for a quick check.